 |Oregon||No sales tax|

-Wal-Mart requires a gray identification card be presented prior to scanning any items so the order will be sales tax exempt.
+WalMart requires a gray identification card be presented prior to scanning any items so the order will be sales tax exempt.
 Wal-Mart I.D. cards are available from Procurement Services.
 The new Chip and Pin cards require you know your PIN (Personal ID Number) to make Wal-Mart purchases.

 4 – Receipts